Product/database-discovery/README.md

 # database-discovery
-A simple project to discovery sensitive and personal data
+A simple project to discovery sensitive and personal data.

 ## ⚡️ Installation
 ```sh